doodlewind/beam/README.md

 See the [Multi Graphics](./gallery/pages/basic-graphics/multi-graphics.js) page for a working example.

 ### Offscreen Rendering
 In WebGL we use framebuffer object for offscreen rendering, which renders the output to a texture.
-Beam has a corresponding `OffscreenTarget` resource type.
-Note that this type of resource can't be passed in `beam.draw`.
+To do that, Beam provides a corresponding `beam.target` API.
+It automatically creates such a target with texture attached.
+We can explictly `use` this target and smootyly make any `beam.draw` call rendering into this texture.

-Say the default render logic looks something like:
+Say the default render logic looks something like this:

 ``` js
 beam